 If you want a lens that is as versatile as a prime lens can be, then the Nikon AF-S DX 35mm f/1.8G will be perfect for you.
 It is a 52.5mm-equivalent lens with a bright f/1.8 maximum aperture and is ideal for cameras with DX-format.

 Nikon 35mm lens review

-Then this lens also has Super Integrated Coating applied to its elements, which helps in reducing lens flare and ghosting so that more excellent contrast and color accuracy can be reached when shooting in backlit and bright conditions.
+This lens also has Super Integrated Coating applied to its elements, which reduces lens flare and ghosting so that more excellent contrast and color accuracy can be reached when shooting in backlit and bright conditions.

-This results in the overall length of the lens to be maintained while shooting and allows faster-focusing speeds to be reached.
-It also sports a rounded seven-blade diaphragm, which results in a pleasing out of focus quality enabling the photographer to benefit from both selective focus techniques and shallow depth of field.
+This results in the lens’s overall length to be maintained while shooting and allows faster-focusing speeds to be reached.
+It also sports a rounded seven-blade diaphragm, which results in a pleasing out of focus quality enabling the photographer to benefit from selective focus techniques and shallow depth of field.

 Now let us look at the above-mentioned features of this Nikon 35 mm/F 1, 8 G DX-35 mm Lens in detail to understand what makes it so unique?

 Nikon’s 35mm F1.8G DX came as a surprise for many observers because of its many additional features, including an updated 35mm lens sporting an in-built autofocus motor and the ‘DX’ designation, which makes it designed explicitly for DX-format bodies.

 Even though it is a bit of an inconvenience that isn’t fully compatible with the growing FX range but on the other hand, this is what has made it cheaper, smaller, and lighter.
 So in effect, this lens primarily targets users of the entry-level D40 / D40X /D60, etc., inexpensively.